"We need another surge into the darkness! May God give us the necessary urgency and passion." -- Dale Butler, Nazarene

 "I will praise you among the nations, O Lord" -- Psalm 18:49

-In itself, the 10/40 Windo concept is a way of looking at the task yet to be done in world evangelism.
+The 10/40 Window concept is one way of looking at the task yet to be done in world evangelism.
 Another way is to focus on the unreached people groups wherever they may be in the world.
 Mission organizations have historically talked about their outreach in terms of nations in which they are working.
 Using that lens, here are the sovereign states in the 10/40 window:

 Afghanistan Algeria Bahrain Bangladesh Benin Bhutan Burkina Faso Cambodia Chad China Cyprus Djibouti Egypt Eritrea Ethiopia Gambia Gibraltar Greece Guinea Guinea-Bissau India Iran Iraq Israel Japan Jordan Korea (North and South) Kuwait Laos Lebanon Libya Macau Mali Malta Mauritania Morocco Myanmar (Burma) Nepal Niger Oman Pakistan Philippines Portugal Qatar Saudi Arabia Senegal Sudan Syria Taiwan Tajikistan Thailand Tunisia Turkey Turkmenistan United Arab Emirates Vietnam Western Sahara Yemen

 A few decades ago missiologist Luis Bush coined the phrase "10/40 Window."
 He did that to focus attention on a specific area of the world where millions of people have little or no access to the Gospel.